odysseus/potion_book/md/partthree.markdown

 # Part 3: Advanced Artificing
 ## Lists and Recursion
 #### Recursive Definition of a List
 We already discussed how pattern matching can be used to grab successive elements from a list, but this only worked to grab single elements.
 To properly process a list in a functional way requires us to grab both the head and tail of a list.
-The Elixir syntax for this involves the bar `|`, let's look at some examples:
+The Elixir syntax for this involves the join operator, also popularly known as `cons` in other languages, and denoted in Elixir using the `|`, let's look at some examples:

     [ 1 | [] ]